16-bit Game Console - Dismantled for reference and curiosity

 **Details specific to the China and Malaysian versions photographed on this page are at the end of this text.

-In 1988 SEGA released its fourth generation, 16-bit, ROM cartridge based, game console, the 'Mega Drive' to the Japanese market and then two years later to Australia and Europe (and other PAL regions).
-SEGA launched the console in North American in 1989 under the title 'Genesis' due to not being able to secure the rights to the name 'Mega Drive' in the US.
+In 1988 SEGA released its fourth generation, 16-bit, ROM cartridge based game console the Mega Drive to the Japanese market.
+Two years later the Mega Driver was distributed in Australia, Europe and other PAL regions.
+SEGA launched the console in North American in 1989 under the title 'Genesis' as they couldn't secure the rights to the name 'Mega Drive' in the US.

 The Mega Drive was to replace the SEGA Master System as SEGA's new home games platform.
 While SEGA did re-release the Master System as the Master System II in 1990 the Mega Drive was their new baby.

 It sold amazingly well, clawing back market share SEGA had lost in recent years to Nintendo and is listed as SEGA's best selling console to date (2011).

 It also reignited the SEGA vs. Nintendo consumer war and brought the battle to a new, bitter high.

 You were either a SEGA or a Nintendo console owner, rarely both, and most gamers would be ready at a moments notice to argue the facets of their console edging it to superiority.
 SEGA went with a more mature approach hoping to entice older gamers and tempt younger players wanting to feel more adult with edgy titles and marketing.
 Whereas Nintendo stuck with predominantly bright colours and solid game design.
 Nintendo's main win was to secure the home release of CAPCOM's massively successful arcade title 'Street Fighter II' that took almost a year later to appear on SEGA's console.
 Nintendo did try to get a little edgy by releasing the game title 'Killer Instinct' in a console and game bundle with the game cartridge plastic cast in black.